 If I’ve learned anything in 15 years, it’s that raising children isn’t scalable.
 It takes a lot more than a twelve-month grant cycle to raise a child.

 5. Sonal Shah

 But the most formative stage of her career was when she and her siblings founded Indicorps, a nonprofit on a mission to reconnect young people of the Indian diaspora through a year of service.
-Her talk explains how the rules of their program (no drinking, no fraternizing, and a stipend of seventeen dollars a month) led to entrepreneurship, innovation, and understanding.
+Her talk explains how the rules of their program (no drinking, no fraternizing, and a stipend of $17 a month) led to entrepreneurship, innovation, and understanding.